kailash-manasarovar/statement/docs/timeline/2024/october.md

 ![doctor pic](../../content/images/doctor-2.png)

 - That day, Friday 1st November, in the afternoon, I'm certain I see Carmen Cano and the woman I have seen going in and out of number 18 leaving the building together.
 They smile at me as I walk by.

+### Mary breaks

+- On one evening over these few days before I left for London, I had my little statue of Mary in my hand and it was if she jumped out and onto the floor, smashing into pieces.
+- A sign.

 ## Challenging Sandra Rita Diaz